 - Last, blend until smooth and creamy.

-This matcha green tea smoothie is best enjoyed immediately.
+It is best to enjoy this matcha green tea smoothie immediately.

-- For this green tea smoothie, you can use just about any leafy green as the base.
+- For this green tea smoothie recipe, you can use just about any leafy green as the base.
 I like spinach or romaine because they’re mild in flavor.

 - A frozen banana as opposed to unfrozen, makes this matcha green tea smoothie extra rich, smooth and thick.
 Too, it gives the smoothie a nice chill.